-- How would you describe the approach used in the readings this week? - What assumptions and concepts (usually about human beings, but it could also be about groups, organizations, or governments) are at the core of the analytical approach? - What methodologies and analytical strategies do the authors use this week? - What is the main argument of each reading this week? - Do you agree or disagree with the arguments presented in the readings? - Are the methods sufficient and appropriate given the topic, research question, theory/concepts, and data available/chosen? - O Does the empirical evidence presented in the reading support the author's assumptions, concepts and arguments? - O Does the empirical evidence in other readings support the assumptions, concepts, and arguments of the reading? - O How well does this week's approach measure up against the approaches from previous weeks in terms of providing analytical leverage on Canadian political phenomena?
+- How would you describe the approach used in the readings this week? - What assumptions and concepts (usually about human beings, but it could also be about groups, organizations, or governments) are at the core of the analytical approach? - What methodologies and analytical strategies do the authors use this week? - What is the main argument of each reading this week? - Do you agree or disagree with the arguments presented in the readings? - Assess the main argument by focusing on - the assumptions and their applicability to the phenomena, - plausible alternative explanations found in or alluded to in the reading or from previous weeks and whether they work better than the approach in the reading, - the nature of the empirical evidence, and - the application of the theory to other similar cases. - That's the kind of structured analysis I'm looking for during class discussions and in your papers.